alvaroha1/dates/README.md

 ## Future Work

-1. Implement unit testing with Jest and react-testing-library.
+1  Complete unit testing with Jest and react-testing-library until coverage of at least 90%.
 2. Improve styling and responsive design.
 3. Replace styled-components with plain CSS for better caching.
 4. Implement Lazy Loading